 - Stop unsolicited pre-approved credit card applications – Stop mail solicitations of pre-approved credit card applications by removing your name from the credit bureau marking lists.
 You can do this by calling (888) 5OP-TOUT.
 OptOutPrescreen is the official reporting industry website to accept and process requests from consumers to opt-in or opt-out of offers for credit or insurance.

 - Stop unsolicited phone calls and mail from telemarketers – The National Do Not Call Registry gives you a choice about whether to receive telemarketing phone calls at home.
 Most telemarketers should not call your telephone number once it has been on the Registry for 31 days.
+Most telemarketers are ringing you or leaving a voicemail through rvm drops for legitimate reasons and will respect your privacy if you choose to do this and won’t ring you.
 If they do, you can file a complaint.
 To place your home or cellular telephone number on the Registry for free, visit the foregoing website or call (888) 382-1222.

 If you want to remove your name from telemarketing telephone and mailing lists,